romilly/quick2wire-python-api/doc/getting-started-with-i2c.md

     with i2c.I2CBus() as bus:
         ...

-To help us write the communication, we'll define some attributes of the MCP23008 chip:
+To help us write the communication code, we'll define some attributes of the MCP23008 chip:

     address = 0x20
     iodir_register = 0x00
     gpio_register = 0x09

-And define some helper functions inside the `with` statement to write to and read from registers of the chip:
+And define some helper functions to write to and read from registers of the chip.
+This is where we perform I2C transactions.
     def write_register(bus, reg, b):
         bus.transaction(
             i2c.write_bytes(address, reg, b))